AI is here to stay - or it can help us achieve so many things.

 If you want to speed up your competitor analysis, one of these tools will get the job done better than the others.

-However, to cut to the chase, AI tools like ChatGPT, Claude, and Gemini are not powerful enough for competitive analysis.
-For this type of research, you need dedicated competitor tracking tools like Panoramata for a better understanding at what techniques and strategies your competitors are using for their marketing.
+For this type of research, you need a dedicated competitor tracking tool like Panoramata for a better understanding at what techniques and strategies your competitors are using for their marketing.

 Sign up for free to learn more about Panoramata and how it can boost your competitor tracking game.